callahantiff/OMOP2OBO/README.rst

 - This software also relies on `OWLTools <https://github.com/owlcollab/owltools>`__.
 If cloning the repository, the ``owltools`` library file will automatically be included and placed in the correct repository.

--  The National of Library Medicine's Unified Medical Language System (UMLS) `MRCONSO.RRF <https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html>`__.
-Using this data requires a license agreement.
-Once the data is obtained, please download the file and place it in the ``resources/mappings`` directory.
+-  The National of Library Medicine's Unified Medical Language System (UMLS) `MRCONSO <https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html>`__ and `MRDEF <https://metamap.nlm.nih.gov/SemanticTypesAndGroups.shtml>`_.
+Using these data requires a license agreement.
+Note that in order to get the `SRDEF` file you will need to download the UMLS Metathesaurus and run MetamorphoSys.
+Once both data sources are obtained, please place the files in the ``resources/mappings`` directory.

 *DATA*